JeroenvdV/Deskjockey/README.md

 The menu bar icon tints orange when your current setup is out of sync with the saved profile.

 ## Install

+### Download the .app from the Releases page

+And then just drag it to Applications, launch it and tell it to launch at login from the menu bar icon.

 ### Build from source